Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

-The second common preference concerns \textbf{well-structured reasoning formats}.
-For example, Logic-RL \cite{logicrl} and POSTERIOR-GRPO\cite{fan2025posteriorgrporewardingreasoningprocesses} add a format reward to the RFT objective, encouraging reasoning in the form $<think>...</think><answer>...</answer>$, which facilitates extraction of key information.
+A second preference concerns well-structured reasoning formats.
+Logic-RL \cite{logicrl} and POSTERIOR-GRPO \cite{fan2025posteriorgrporewardingreasoningprocesses} add format rewards to the RFT objective, encouraging reasoning in the form $<think>...</think><answer>...</answer>$ to facilitate key information extraction.
 Similarly, ReSearch \cite{chen2025researchlearningreasonsearch} augments GRPO with format rewards, incentivizing LLMs to generate queries in the $<search>...</search>$ format when invoking search tools.